Thursday, December 3, 2015

 Christmas Tree

-Thursday 12, we went back to Bridge Street Town Centre stopping at Burger King for a juicy whopper Jr. with onions.
+On Thursday, the 12th, we went back to Bridge Street Town Center, stopping at Burger King for a juicy Whopper Jr. with onions.
 YUM!

-At the Apple Store we purchased two new Iphone, and I-watch.
+At the Apple Store we purchased two new Iphone and an iWatch

-My husband updated his phone from the cloud, I updated mind at home.
+My husband updated his phone from the cloud, and I updated mine at home.

-We gave them a number where we could be reached and left.
+We gave them a number where they could reach us and left.

-We walked to Red Robin, where I ordered chili, onion rings, coke, my husband ordered a cup of Clam Chowder, and Seafood plate.
+We walked to Red Robin, where I ordered chili, onion rings, Coke, and my husband ordered a cup of Clam Chowder and a Seafood plate.

-We had just finished eating went we got a call from Apple, they called and said we are ready, we walked back to the Apple store, along the way we saw people singing Christmas Carols.
+We had just finished eating when we got a call from Appl.
+They called and said we were ready.
+We walked back to the Apple store.
+Along the way, we saw people singing Christmas Carols.

 Christmas Carolers

-It took over hour to get our cloud account fixed.
+It took over an hour to resolve the issue with our cloud account.

-We left the Apple store, just missing the arrival of Santa but in time for the fireworks show.
+We left the Apple store, just in time for the arrival of Santa, but missing the fireworks show.

-After the fireworks we walked to the newly lit Christmas tree to take a few pictures but the streets were filled with people stopping to take pictures
+After the fireworks, we walked to the newly lit Christmas tree to take a few pictures, but the streets were filled with people stopping to take photos

 Christmas Tree with twinkling red & white lights, topped with a bright white star